apache/trafficcontrol/docs/source/api/servers_id_deliveryservices.rst

 	.. warning:: This number will not be correct if keys are manually replaced using the API, as the key generation API does not increment it!

+:consistentHashRegex: If defined, this is a regex used for the pattern based consistent hashing feature.
+It is only applicable for HTTP and Steering Delivery Services
 :tenantId:            The integral, unique identifier of the :term:`Tenant` who owns this :term:`Delivery Service`
 :trRequestHeaders:    If defined, this takes the form of a string of HTTP headers to be included in Traffic Router access logs for requests - it's a template where ``__RETURN__`` translates to a carriage return and line feed (``\r\n``)\ [1]_
 :trResponseHeaders:   If defined, this takes the form of a string of HTTP headers to be included in Traffic Router responses - it's a template where ``__RETURN__`` translates to a carriage return and line feed (``\r\n``)\ [1]_
 :type:                The name of the routing type of this :term:`Delivery Service` e.g. "HTTP"
 :typeId:              The integral, unique identifier of the routing type of this :term:`Delivery Service`
 :xmlId:               A unique string that describes this :term:`Delivery Service` - exists for legacy reasons, but is used heavily by Traffic Control components

 .. code-block:: http
 	:caption: Response Example